 #17 Sophie Griffiths

-I first started playing football with boys at school before attending a local all girls community club day with Perdiswell and Worcester.
-From the age of seven, I signed and I became actively involved in girls’ football, developing my skills and passion for the game.
-Since then, I’ve had the opportunity to play at various levels from grassroots clubs, county teams and academies.
+Sophie first started playing football with boys at school before attending a local all-girls community club day with Perdiswell and Worcester.
+From the age of seven, she signed up, and became actively involved in girls’ football, developing her skills and passion for the game.
+Since then, Sophie has had the opportunity to play at various levels, from grassroots clubs, county teams, and academies.

-As a teenager, I represented Evesham United before progressing to the West Bromwich Albion academy, where I continued my development.
-I was then given the chance to combine my sporting ambitions with my education, playing for Cardiff Metropolitan University, a well-established club in the Welsh Premiership and BUCS league.
+As a teenager, she represented Evesham United before progressing to the West Bromwich Albion academy.
+Sophie was then given the chance to combine her sporting ambitions with her education, playing for Cardiff Metropolitan University, a well-established club in the Welsh Premiership and BUCS league.

-After my time at Cardiff Met, I travelled to the United States to coach football, where I was exposed to a whole new and exciting level of the game for women’s football.
-During my short stay in the US, I was also given the opportunity to train competitively, which challenged me to push myself further and excel both technically and mentally.
+After her time at Cardiff Met, she travelled to the United States to coach football.
+During her short stay in the US, Sophie also had the opportunity to train competitively, which challenged her to push herself further and excel both technically and mentally.

-Upon returning to the UK, I joined Cheltenham Town for a few years before finally signing for Worcester City.
-This marked a special milestone, as it was the first time in my life I was able to play for a women’s team in my home city.
-4 years on and I’m still here
+Upon returning to the UK, she joined Cheltenham Town for a few years before finally signing for Worcester City.
+For Sophie, this marked a special milestone, she says “the first time in my life I was able to play for a women’s team in my home city, 4 years on, and I’m still here!”

 What is your favourite treat meal?